djwrisley/RLAC/_posts/2023-09-07-DLN-Assignment-F23.md

 Rewrite a handful of small details in the file to reflect the kind of digital literacies you feel that you have and that you want to work on this semester.
 Stay at approximately 500 words.
 Use a markdown cheatsheet such as this [one](https://www.markdownguide.org/cheat-sheet) to stylize your post, adding different layout features and embedded links if needed.
 You do not need to refer to the readings.
 Feel free to use multiple commits and commit messages explaining the kinds of changes you made.
 Include a screenshot of a side-by-side change in GitHub to illustrate the changes you have made.
 Make sure you caption the image.

--Is there anything in the early `chatGPT` version that is different that you want to adopt?
+Interesting thought: Is there anything in the early `chatGPT` version (30 Jan version) that is different from the most recent one that you want to adopt?

 **Step 1 Due date:** 14 September, ungraded.
 {: .notice}